kindkaktus/shell-tips/README.md

 ```
 fdisk /dev/sda
 ```
-3. Povided a new disk has been adde, extend volume group with the added partition
+3. Povided a new disk has been added, extend volume group with the added partition
 ```
 vgextend ubuntu16-vg /dev/sda3
 ```